Lochs, Islands and the Military Tattoo

 Leith has served as the Scottish capital's port for centuries and from the UNESCO-listed Old Town and New Town districts within the city centre, to the lush parks and rolling hills on the outskirts, Edinburgh is a city that begs to be explored, offering something for everyone.
 Our overnight stay coincides with two of the Scottish capital’s most famous events.
-Perhaps enjoy all the theatre, music, opera, dance and excitement of the Edinburgh festival; or experience the thrill of the unique and quintessentially British Royal Edinburgh Military Tattoo - there’s nothing like experiencing all the pomp and ceremony live and in person.
+You have time to enjoy the theatre, music, opera, dance and excitement of the Edinburgh Festival and experience the thrill of the unique and quintessentially British Royal Edinburgh Military Tattoo - there’s nothing like experiencing all the pomp and ceremony in person.

 Day 9 - At sea